Holyhead Lifeboat Station

-The station currently operates 14-07 Frederick Storey Cockburn (ON 1205), a All-weather lifeboat, on station since 2025, and the smaller Inshore lifeboat, Mary & Archie Hooper (D-791), on station since 2016.
+The station currently operates 14-19 Ger Tigchelaar (ON 1205), a All-weather lifeboat, on station since 2026, and the smaller Inshore lifeboat, Mary & Archie Hooper (D-791), on station since 2016.

 History

 In 1808, on behalf of a local committee, William Vickers made an application to Lloyd's of London for assistance funding a lifeboat.
 At a meeting on 13 January, the request was reviewed and agreed, and a grant of £50 was offered.
 However, there is no further evidence of any lifeboat, and it is assumed the boat never materialised.

 A request was then made to the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) in 1825, but again there seems to be no further evidence of a lifeboat.

 In 1828, the Anglesey Association for the Preservation of Life from Shipwreck (AAPLS) was founded, by the Rev. James Williams and Mrs Frances Williams, of Llanfair-yng-Nghornwy, Anglesey.
 On 26 March 1823, they had witnessed the loss of 140 lives from the wreck of the vessel Alert, and spent the following five years raising funds and gaining support for a lifeboat service.

 A 31-foot 6in (8-oared) Palmer-class lifeboat was constructed by McVeagh of Holyhead, at a cost of £80, and placed at Holyhead in 1829 by the AAPLS.